cabintech/FXCoreMP/README.md

 ```

 Macro expansion starts with substituting the macro arguments with their
-place holders ${argname} in the macro text.
+place holders `${argname}` in the macro text.
 Then any macro invocations in the macro text (e.g.
 nested macros) are expanded.
 And if a nested macro itself has macro invocations, they are also
 expanded.
 Finally the macro invocation text is removed and replaced with the
 substituted and expanded macro text.
 For a multi-line macro, the entire source line is
 removed and replaced.
 Inline macros retain the surrounding text on the invocation line.

-By the example above, the MULT_16 macro definition is multi-line, the line containing the
+By the example above, the MULT_16 macro definition is multi-line, thus the line containing the
 macro invocation would be replaced with the following lines:

 ```